shizratariq/shizratariq.github.io/content/probe.md

 ---

 I developed a computer-vision–based system to detect neural probes, estimate insertion points using 3D calibration with ArUco markers, and guide automated probe placement.
 I also built the full workflow; from data labeling to trajectory planning, to enable accurate, safe, and repeatable probe insertions.

 ---

-## Project report
+## Project Presentation

-You can view or download the project report below:
+You can view or download the project presentation below:
 <a href="/probe.pdf" target="_blank">📥 Download report (PDF)</a>

 <iframe